Shawn-gitman/Boar_Classification_Yolov5/README.md

 ## ● What We Targert For?

 * This project aims for low workforce, fast model training, and cost effective way to classify boar species.
-Final results are utilized for Forest and Environmental Industry to compare AI models' and human beings' work performance.
+Final results are utilized for Forest and Environmental Industry to compare AI models' and human beings' performance.

+## ● Research Motivation

+* Among Korean peninsula, ASF(African Swine Fever) conviction cases has arised significantly and has caused the agricultural sector an estimated billon dollars in damage.
+* Conventional method is time expensive and caused amount of annotation mistakes.
+* Contrast to previous methods, employing artificial intelligence is cost-effective, accurate, and fast to monitor boar species.
+* YOLO(You Only Look Once) has been popular for animal classification which fits well with our research.

 ## ● How To Implement?